Coalition for Community & Healthcare Acquired Infection Reduction

 Barry has had many leadership roles at CSA since 1995 including Chair of several Standards development committees and Vice-Chair of the Strategic Steering Committee for Healthcare Standards.
 He is Vice-Chair of the Canadian Mirror Committee for ISO Technical Committee 121, Anesthesia & Respiratory Standards.
 He is past-Chair of the Infection Prevention and Control Canada (IPAC) Environmental Hygiene Interest Group, a member of the Canadian Healthcare Engineering Society (CHES), the Canadian Coalition for Indoor Air Quality (CCIAQ), and the International Ultraviolet Association (IUVA) Healthcare Working Group and CoVID19 Task Force.
 He is a member of the American Society of Healthcare Engineers (ASHE), American Society of Heating, Refrigeration & Air-Conditioning Engineers (ASHRAE), American Professionals in Infection Control (APIC), and Society of Healthcare Epidemiology of America (SHEA).
 Barry is a volunteer with the World Health Network (WHN), CoVIDisAirborne, and Zero Covid Canada.

-Keith McGlone is currently Sr. Vice-President, Medical at Sanuvox Technologies Inc. Based in Waterloo, ON. with a North American focus to bring engineered infection prevention to healthcare.
+Prior to that, he was Sr. Vice-President, Medical at Sanuvox Technologies Inc., based in Waterloo, ON, with a North American focus on bringing engineered infection prevention to healthcare.

 With over 40 years of Sales and Marketing experience in Healthcare, Food, and Agricultural marketing globally, Keith has led several major brands and product categories to international success.

-The past 7 years has been focused in healthcare in North America and U.K. with efforts to bring awareness and action to reducing healthcare acquired infections.
+The past 10 years have been focused in healthcare in North America and U.K. with efforts to bring awareness and action to reducing healthcare acquired infections.
 This makes joining the board at C.H.A.I.R. a great step to participate in raising awareness and taking action across community and healthcare areas.

 As a P. Eng within Ontario, Roger has spent over 2 decades operating & maintaining acute hospitals within S-W Ontario.